Eetui/Eetui.github.io/MyOwnBubbleTime.md

 ## What did I learn?

-I learned how to implement a object pooling system.
+I learned how to implement an object pooling system.
 The object pooling system was used to pool the bubbles.
 I also got a bit more familiar with the profiler tool since I was constantly trying to improve the performance.

 In addition I implemented a saving system that saves the state of the player profile and that was a good learning experience because now I know that I will not be doing it the same way (It was overly complicated).